Leading Meetings in a Thinking Environment

 More to the point, how many effective, productive, creative and… SHORT meetings do you attend?!

 So much of our time is spent in teams - groups of people responsible to carry out a task or make decisions crucial to the health of an organization.
 These people are often filled with dread and despair about these very meetings and results.

 When was the last time you participated in a meeting where the attendees were energized, enjoyed the experience and had a clear, actionable outcome?
-When you and your team learn how to create the conditions for this to happen – the results are significant, demonstrable bottom-line implications.
+When you, and your team, learn how to create the conditions for this to happen – the results are significant, with demonstrable bottom-line implications.

 "A leader's first job is to create an environment where colleagues can well think together.
 Every subsequent act of leadership gains quality from this".
 This might seem obvious... but it isn’t.

 Leading in these demanding times is a sophisticated process of conceiving a vision, articulating it compellingly and then getting the best from people so that their work manifests that vision.